Latest snapshot of the coronavirus impact - Shepparton News

 SPORT

-* The NRL will resume competition on May 28 and is pushing to have crowds back in stadiums from July 1.

-* The AFL will resume competition on June 11 with a series of heavyweight Thursday and Friday night fixtures to restart the season with a bang.

-* The International Cricket Council's board meets on May 28 to discuss a revamped schedule and the fate of the men's T20 World Cup.
+* The International Cricket Council meets on May 28 to discuss a revamped schedule and the men's T20 World Cup.

 --